 - File at your doctor’s office.

-To file an L&I claim, you will need help from your doctor.
+To open a workers’ compensation claim with L&I, you will need help from your doctor.
 Your doctor will need to complete each of the following tasks:

 - Confirm that your injury is, in fact, work-related.

 - Determine your ability to return to work.